cs3org/OCM-API/IETF-OCM.md

 ## Validating the Payload

-Following the validation of the signature, the host also confirms the validity of the payload, as required under Verification Requirements in
+Following the validation of the signature, the host also confirms the validity of the payload, as specified under Verification Requirements in
 [HTTP Message Signatures](#http-message-signatures).